MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/09-OrgData-Add-Auth-MGT.md

     }
     ```

-    In this example, a call is being made to the `me` API in Microsoft Graph (`me` represents the current signed in user).
-The `userLoggedIn` event is emitted after the profile is retrieved to pass the data to the parent component so that it can access the user's display name.
+    In this example, a call is being made to the Microsoft Graph `me` API to retrieve their user profile (`me` represents the current signed in user).
+The `this.userLoggedIn.emit(me)` code statement emits an event from the component to pass the profile data to the parent component.
+The parent component is the *app.component.ts* file in this case, which is the root component for the application.

+    To learn more about the `mgt-login` component visit the [Microsoft Graph Toolkit]((https://learn.microsoft.com/graph/toolkit/components/login) documentation.

 1. Now that you've logged into the application, let's look at how organizational data can be retrieved.